miltonbecker/docker-course/README.md

 `docker container run -p hostPort:containerPort imageName:imageVersion`

+`docker container run httpd:2.4`
+> Create and run a container based on the image for the Apache HTTP Server version 2.4

 `... --detach|-d`
 > Runs the container in the background

+#### Volume mapping

 `... -v localPath:containerPath`
 > Creates a link between your local directory and a directory in the container, so you don't lose that data when the container is stopped

-`docker container run httpd:2.4`
-> Create and run a container based on the image for the Apache HTTP Server version 2.4

 ### Creating images from a Dockerfile